 - Always stay enrolled full time

-- Contact the Director of International Student Affairs and Student Conduct before you drop any courses
+- Contact the Director of Student Affairs Operations (PDSO) before you drop any courses

 - Do not break any college rules or U.S. laws